 If done well, email marketing can be a great channel to grow your business.
 Be creative in your email marketing but have a basic strategy in place.
 Your strategy will shape your email campaign’s performance.

-If you are curious to get into the world of digital marketing, check out MICA & upGrad’s PG Certification in Digital Marketing & Communication.
-Become an expert in email marketing, social media marketing, content marketing, branding, marketing analysis and PR.
+If you are curious to get into the world of digital marketing, check out MICA & upGrad’s Digital Marketing Course Become an expert in email marketing, social media marketing, content marketing, branding, marketing analysis and PR.

 Simply put, Email Marketing is when businesses use email to promote their product or service.
 But it is more than that.
 In fact, it is an exciting tool where you are communicating personally with customers, building trust and credibility with prospects, creating leads, and generating sales.
 Additionally, it also gives the customer an engaging experience.